SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Evaluation

 \subsection{Discussion}

-In addition to the performance evaluation of \modelName, there are three additional issues that we like to discuss.
-First, to evaluate the robustness and stability of \modelName, 10-fold cross-validation is performed on \modelName[XAngle] over 10 random train-test splits of Rome graphs.
+In addition to the performance evaluation of \modelName, there are some additional issues that \minorrevise{we would like to} discuss.
+First, to evaluate the robustness and stability of \modelName, \minorrevise{the 10-fold cross-validation} is performed on \modelName[XAngle] over 10 random train-test splits of Rome graphs.
 The arithmetic mean of the average XAngle SPC against FA2 is $-35.40\pm1.65\%$, after averaging over 10 folds.
-We can see that the performance of \modelName\ is robust to the potential variation in the training data.
+Given this small standard deviation across different train-test splits, we can see that the performance of \modelName\ is robust to the potential variation in the training data.

-Secondly, to demonstrate the effect of using PMDS initial layouts, we trained a \modelName\ model on optimizing stress but with random initial layouts, abbreviated as \modelName-Rand[Stress] in \autoref{fig:individual-quant} and \autoref{fig:absolute-quant}.
-From the quantitative results, it shows that \modelName-Rand[Stress] achieves 246.089 stress on average, which is 6.55 higher than the average stress of \modelName[Stress] with PMDS initialization. \modelName-Rand[Stress] performs slightly worse than \modelName[Stress] but still obtains a similar performance as GD2[Stress], $SGD^2$, Neato and KK.
-Therefore, \modelName is not very sensitive to the initial layouts.
-The reason why we utilize PMDS as the initial layouts is that better initialization can facilitate \modelName\ to converge faster.
+Furthermore, to demonstrate the effect of using PMDS initial layouts, we trained a \modelName\ model on optimizing stress but with random initial layouts, abbreviated as \modelName-Rand[Stress] in \autoref{fig:spc-ablation}.
+The result shows that the stress SPC against all benchmarks achieved by \modelName-Rand[Stress] is at most 4.22\% higher than the stress SPC against all benchmarks achieved by the \modelName[Stress] with PMDS initialization. \modelName-Rand[Stress] performs slightly worse than \modelName[Stress] but still obtains a similar performance as GD2[Stress], $\mathrm{SGD}^2$, Neato and KK.
+This indicates that \modelName\ is not very sensitive to the initial layouts.
+In addition, we also observed that PMDS initialization could facilitate \modelName\ to converge faster.
+Specifically, \modelName[Stress] converges around 130 epochs while \modelName-Rand[Stress] converges around 220 epochs.

-Lastly, we also explore the effect of \modelName\ with \ganName\ but without using any good layout examples.
-To be more clear, at the first epoch of the training procedure, the initial good examples are generated by the generator itself instead of the layout examples collected in \autoref{table:good-layout}.
-In this case, \modelName\ solely learns from the layouts generated by itself and utilizes the quantitative criteria as guidance to select good layout examples, without the help of layout examples generated by others.
-The quantitative result shows that \modelName[Xing] without using any good layout collection in \autoref{table:good-layout} achieves an average Xing SPC of -3.48\% compared with FA2.
-From this result, we can infer that self-challenging GAN endows more flexibility on \modelName\ because self-challenging \modelName\ can perform reasonably well even without being provided with initial good layout examples. {\em Additional information regarding the number of graphs being replaced during the training process is presented in the Appendix.}